 In APS-C format, I consider an ultra-wide angle lens to be less than or equal 12mm.
 Every landscape photographer should have an ultra-wide angle lens in their arsenal.

 Manufactured as Rokinon here in the States, and as Samyang everywhere else, this is my personal favorite ultra-wide lens.
-The Rokinon / Samyang 12mm f/2 is a rather “cheap” lens price-wise, but optically it is nearly on-par with the more-expensive Zeiss 12mm Touit.
+The Rokinon / Samyang 12mm f/2 is a rather “cheap” lens price-wise, but optically it is nearly on-par with the more-expensive Zeiss Touit 12mm f/2.8.
 It is manual focus only, and lacks digital communication with the camera body, accounting for its low price.
 I personally prefer manual focusing in most cases when shooting wide anyway.
 It’s f/2 maximum aperture is great for night landscapes.
 Overall, I think this lens is a fantastic value that shouldn’t be passed up.

 Read my full in-depth review: Rokinon (Samyang) 12mm F/2 Lens Review